Connecticut Court Records

 What’s included in a Connecticut Criminal Court Record?

-Criminal court records in the state of Connecticut judicial branch typically contain similar information.
-The information readily available in these records may however vary depending on the type case as well as the criminal charges.
+Criminal court records in the state of Connecticut's judicial branch typically contain similar information.
+The information readily available in these records may, however, vary depending on the type of case as well as the criminal charges.
 Typically, a Connecticut criminal court record may contain the following information:

 - Notice of rights